skb1129/Rozer-Customs/README.md

 And BootstrapCSS too.

 ### Inspiration
-The design inspiration for this website came from (HIPLAND MUSIC's Website)[http://hipland.co.jp/].
+The design inspiration for this website came from [HIPLAND MUSIC's Website](http://hipland.co.jp/).